In Utero: Critical reception

-In Utero received acclaim from critics.
+Although not as commercially successful as Nevermind, In Utero received widespread acclaim from critics, although many found it inferior to Nevermind upon release.
 Time's Christopher John Farley stated in his review, "Despite the fears of some alternative-music fans, Nirvana hasn't gone mainstream, though this potent new album may once again force the mainstream to go Nirvana."
 Rolling Stone reviewer David Fricke said that the album is "a lot of things – brilliant, corrosive, enraged and thoughtful, most of them all at once.
 But more than anything, it's a triumph of the will."
 Entertainment Weekly reviewer David Browne commented "Kurt Cobain hates it all", and noted that the sentiment pervades the record.
 Browne argued, "The music is often mesmerizing, cathartic rock & roll, but it is rock & roll without release, because the band is suspicious of the old-school rock clichés such a release would evoke."

 NME writer John Mulvey had doubts about the record; he concluded, "As a document of a mind in flux – dithering, dissatisfied, unable to come to terms with sanity – Kurt should be proud of [the album].
 As a follow-up to one of the best records of the past ten years it just isn't quite there."
-Plugged In was not enthusiastic; reviewer Bob Waliszewski wrote, "In Utero is noxious noise with no redeeming value."
 Ben Thompson of The Independent commented that in spite of the more abrasive songs, "In Utero is beautiful far more often than it is ugly ...
 Nirvana have wisely neglected to make the unlistenable punk-rock nightmare they threatened us with."
 Q felt that the album showcases Cobain's songwriting abilities and wrote, "If this is how Cobain is going to develop, the future is lighthouse-bright."

-Several critics ranked In Utero one of the best releases of the year; it placed first and second in the album categories of the Rolling Stone and Village Voice Pazz & Jop year-end critics' polls.Christgau, Robert.
-"The 1993 Pazz & Jop Critics Poll ".
-The Village Voice.
-March 1, 1994.
-Retrieved December 13, 2008.
+Several critics ranked In Utero one of the best releases of the year; it placed first and second in the album categories of the Rolling Stone and Village Voice Pazz & Jop year-end critics' polls.
 The New York Times included it on its list of the top ten albums of the year.
 It was nominated for Best Alternative Music Album at the 1994 Grammy Awards.
 The guitar riff from "Very Ape" was sampled by British electronic band the Prodigy for their 1994 single "Voodoo People".